-- Total installed capacity (1...20 DSP boards) - Load required by each of the channel types and their quantity.
+- Total installed capacity (1...9 DSP cards) - Load required by each of the channel types and their quantity.

-To complicate matters slightly, the total number of channels also depends on the number of summing buses and the number of physical I/O interfaces.
+To complicate matters, the total number of channels also depends on the number of summing buses and the number of physical I/O interfaces.
 To illustrate this, we can look at 3 different ways to use the same installed DSP power.

-The Session Configuration Tool will tell you exactly how many DSP and I/O boards you will need in order to run a certain configuration defined by the number and type of channels, the number of summing buses, and the number of physical I/O interfaces.
-As a consequence, there is no finite maximum number of channels on the Studer D950/Vista - the maximum can be anywhere between 100 and 300 channels.
+The Session Configuration Tool will tell you exactly how many DSP and I/O cards you will need in order to run a certain configuration defined by the number and type of channels, the number of summing buses, and the number of physical I/O interfaces.
+As a consequence, there is no finite maximum number of channels on the Studer Vista - the maximum can be anywhere between 100 and 300 channels.

-7.2.2 The Concept of a Virtual Mixing Console (VMC)
+6.2.2 Virtual Mixing Console (VMC) Concept

-The Studer D950/Vista Digital Mixing System bases its operation on the concept of a Virtual Mixing Console (VMC).
-The VMC is a software structure that runs on the Studer D950/Vista control PC and consists of two parts:
+The Studer Vista Digital Mixing System bases its operation on the concept of a Virtual Mixing Console (VMC).
+The VMC is a software structure that runs on the Studer Vista control PC and consists of two parts:

+- Console configuration (structure) - Current audio settings of the console (data)

+Structure

-- Console configuration (structure) - Current audio settings of the console (data) - Structure The VMC describes all the parameters of a certain console configuration, such as the number of input channels, the number of multitrack buses, whether there is EQ on each channel, etc.
+The VMC describes all the parameters of a certain console configuration, such as the number of input channels, the number of multitrack buses, whether there is EQ on each channel, etc.